tbali0524/advent-of-code-solutions/README.md

 |open-metrics |Open generated code metrics report in browser _(fixed file path)_|
 |clean        |Delete generated cache and report files in `.tools` and `docs` directories _(Windows only)_|

 __Note:__ The above tools are NOT listed in `composer.json` as dev dependencies.
 Instead, the commands must be available in the `PATH`.
+See minimum version requirements in the config files.

 ### Workaround